AnnsAnns/sphene/sphene/README.md

 ## Sphene

-Sphene is a discord bot that replaces twitter links with various other sources that aim to fix the bug/broken embeds twitter has nowadays.
+Sphene is a discord bot that replaces twitter and bluesky links with various other sources that aim to fix the bug/broken embeds twitter and bluesky have.

 ### Example